 Dr Jackie Cardwell: Module Leader

-Lecturer in Veterinary Epidemiology, Department of Pathology and Pathogen Biology
+Lecturer in Epidemiology, Department of Production and Population Health

 Professor Jonathan Rushton: Module Leader